bambadiagne/ultra-api/README.md

 # ultra-api
 This is a optimized RESTful API.
-It's built with Flask,PostgresSQL,Redis andDocker.
+It's built with Flask,PostgresSQL,Redis and Docker.The aim is to show the different concepts of a backend(caching,security,...) that are sometimes considered as just CRUD operations.

 ## Project stack
 | Stack | Logo |